Mavis Staples (illustration by Andy Friedman)

 The love at FUV for Staples is strong, and she kindly reciprocates.
 She joined us — along with the Head and the Heart, Josh Ritter and Dawes — for 2011’s Holiday Cheer benefit concert.
 In 2014 she was WFUV's "Artist of the Year," receiving our Sound & Vision award and performing at our annual gala.

-Always a welcome guest in our Studio A, we look forward to her next journey (rumor has it she’s working with Jeff Tweedy again).
+Always a welcome guest in our Studio A, we are ever looking forward to hearing about her next journey.
 In the meantime, celebrate with us the voice, the love, and the spirit of FUV Essentials artist Mavis Staples.